GWan1234/UNRAID_status-screen-FT232H-spi/README.md

 - Fault-tolerant with clear log output on what went wrong
     - Includes numerous fallbacks for incorrect settings
 - Designed to run fully inside a Docker container but can also be run outside of an UNRAID context as well
+- Codebase is stable and mature; no significant changes in the foreseeable future
 - Looks neat imho 👍
+  - (note: the layout is not configurable! sorry about that)

 ## Hardware Setup and Wiring
 Assuming you actually want to physically replicate this yourself, wire up the components as follows: